Schengen Information System

 You can find the contact details for the Danish National Police on their website.

-If you wish to request access to data about you that has been registered in the SIS, you can use the Danish National Police’s form for this.
+If you wish to request access to data about you that has been registered in the SIS, you can use the Danish National Police’s request for access form for this.